-- (1) A bid envelop is opened at the time and place indicated in the bidding documents. - (2) The time of bid opening coincides with the deadline for the submission of bids, or follows immediately thereafter, if this is necessary for logistic reasons. - (3) A bidder or his or her representative is authorised to attend the bid opening. - (4) At a bid opening session, the name of the bidder, the total amount of each bid, any discount or alternative offered, and the presence or absence of any bid security, if required, is read out and recorded, and a copy of the record is made available to any bidder on request. - (5) The Board or a public entity may not take or announce a decision regarding the disqualification or rejection of a bid at a bid opening session.
+- (1) A bid envelop is opened at the time and place indicated in the bidding documents. - (2) The time of bid opening coincides with the deadline for the submission of bids, or follows immediately thereafter, if this is necessary for logistic reasons. - (3) A bidder or his or her representative is authorised to attend the bid opening. - (4) At a bid opening session, the name of the bidder, the total amount of each bid, any discount or alternative offered, the presence or absence of any bid security if required, and the documents referred to in section 50(2), are read out and recorded, and a copy of the record is made available to any bidder on request.

+(5) The Board or a public entity may not take or announce a decision regarding the disqualification or rejection of a bid at a bid opening session.